What is Iron Condor Options Trading Strategy?

 Sweet Spot

-The sweet spot for this strategy is when the stock price at expiration is between the two middle strike prices ($95 and $105 in this example).
-Here, the maximum profit potential is realized because all options expire worthless.
+The sweet spot for this strategy comes when the stock price at expiration is somewhere between the two middle strike prices $95 and $105 in this example.
+Here the maximum profit potential is realized because all the options expire worthless.

 Max Profit Potential

-The maximum profit for an Iron Condor is equal to the net premium received from the sold options minus the premium paid for the bought options.
+The maximum profit of an Iron Condor is equivalent to the net premium received from the sold options minus the premium paid for the bought options.
 In this example, that’s $2 per share.

 Max Loss

-The maximum loss occurs if the stock price moves significantly beyond either the highest or lowest strike prices.
-It is limited to the difference between the strikes of the bought and sold options minus the net premium received.
-Here, it would be $5 ($100 - $95 or $110 - $105) minus $2, resulting in a maximum loss of $3 per share.
+The maximum loss is incurred if the stock price moves significantly beyond either the highest or lowest strike prices.
+It is capped at the difference between the strikes of the bought and sold options minus the net premium received.
+Here, it would be $5 ($100 - $95 or $110 - $105) minus $2, so a maximum loss of $3 per share.

 Risk

-The primary risk is that the stock price moves out of the preferred range, hitting either the upper or lower breakeven points, potentially leading to a total loss of the premium paid.
+The main risk is that the stock price moves out of the preferred range, hits either the upper or lower breakeven points, and there is a potential total loss of the premium paid.

 Time Decay